corvulpex/hasht-client/README.md

 ```
 ./hasht-client [name_of_shared_memory] [number_of_queue_slots]
 ```
+> [!WARNING]
-Attention: This number has to be the same for the server or the queue will break.
+> The number of queue slots has to be the same for the server or the queue will break.

 ### Using the running client